|Bad Swordsmanship, As Illustrated by Book Covers

 If male models get posed with too much tension in their chests, women get posed with too much tension in their spines.
 When you’re fighting, your ass needs to stay under your tea kettle.
 That way, you don’t fall down when you move your feet.

 This woman’s shoulders are actually behind her hips.
-As Jim Hines has hilariously demonstrated, the gratuitously sexualized poses of women on urban fantasy covers can range from the awkward to the physically impossible.
+As Jim Hines has hilariously demonstrated, the ways that women get posed on urban fantasy covers can range from the awkward to the physically impossible.

 Improper Edge Alignment